neondatabase/website/content/docs/guides/read-replica-prisma.md

     npm install @prisma/extension-read-replicas
     ```

-2. Extend your Prisma Client instance and point it to the Neon read replica:
+2. Extend your Prisma Client instance and point it to the Neon read replica.
+The `DATABASE_REPLICA_URL` environment variable should be set to the connection string of your read replica.

     ```javascript
     import { PrismaClient } from '@prisma/client'